 Opinion by Jack Kelley

-But as Christians we don’t have to wonder what to do.
-There are a few steps we can take right now to make sure 2009 will be better for us than 2008.
+The world will be filled with ups and downs and uncertainty until the rapture.
+But as Christians, we don’t have to wonder what to do.
+There are a few steps we can take right now to make sure this year will be better for us than last year.
 I hesitate to call them New Year’s resolutions because we all know how long those last.
-And I’m not going to waste our time telling you to get out of debt.
-That was good advice a few years ago, but if you didn’t take it you’ll soon be selling things on e-Bay to raise cash, if you aren’t already.
 But since we’re all more favorably disposed to start fresh at the beginning of the year, here are some things we can do now to ensure a better time ahead.

 1. Stop Worrying: Matt.
 6:33-34.
 Seek the Lord’s righteousness and His Kingdom in everything you do and let Him do the rest.
-Stop working to make ends meet and start doing whatever you do for the Glory of God (1Cor.
+Stop working to make ends meet, and start doing whatever you do for the Glory of God (1Cor.
 10:31).
-Instead of living in faith that the same geniuses who got us into this mess will somehow get us out of it, start living in faith that the One who has never deceived you will meet your needs according to His glorious riches in Christ Jesus (Phil.
+Start living in faith that the One who has never deceived you will meet your needs according to His glorious riches in Christ Jesus (Phil.
 4:19)

 2. Store Up Treasure In Heaven: Matt.
 6:19-21.
 Start performing random acts of kindness in the Lord’s name.
 Become a light in this dark place.
 It doesn’t take much, and all you’re asked to do is what you can.
 I don’t care where you go to church, there’s someone in the room with you who urgently needs help.
 The soup kitchens, food banks, and emergency shelters have constant needs as well.
 Find a place where the Lord’s working and pitch in.
 Everyone in need is your neighbor (Luke 10:29-37).
 Be a good neighbor.